bigtoga/Examples/Cloud - Azure/AZ-301/BS to memorize.md

 <details>
    <summary>Networking</summary>

+## ExpressRoute

+**NYC, LA offices.
+2 vnets - East US, West US.
+Offices have ER to 1 vnet.**
+- If vnet in West US goes down, how to route LA users to the East US vnet?
+BGP
+- HSRP, VRRP - always wrong as they are not supported in ER/high avail.
+Answer is always BGP

 **ExpressRoute and poor VM network perf - how to monitor?** - Network Watcher w IP Flow Verify
 - ExpressRoute = Network Watcher
 - Log Analytics can monitor NSG flow logs but not ER